directus/directus/docs/getting-started/introduction.md

 ### Videos

-Our [YouTube Channel](https://www.youtube.com/c/DirectusVideos), where we share video tutorials, release updates, feature overviews, and more!
+Our [YouTube Channel](https://www.youtube.com/c/DirectusVideos) has video tutorials, release updates, feature overviews, and more.

 ### Community